The Artist that writes

 And if we know anything, we know that artists can be high maintenance.
-We get hungry.
-And bored.
-And over excited.
+We get hungry, bored, over excited.
 Not to mention anxious, neurotic, depressed.
 We need feeding.
 And soothing.
-And entertaining and challenging.
+Entertaining and challenging.

 Starve the artist at your peril, for she will rise up and eat you whole!
 To be honest, I starve my artist pretty regularly so I know what I’m talking about.

 I know what balance looks like, but I’m chasing it more than feeling it.
 Sometimes it descends in all its glory and for a few fleeting days I’m in the flow.

 This blog is about me walking the walk a little more.
 It’s a celebration of the stuff that works for me.
 It’s a sharing.
 An exploring.
 We’re all trying to find our way, aren’t we?
 Looking for the right path.
 Trying things out.
 Learning skills and putting ourselves out there in the world in the hope of doing a good job.
 Or finding an audience.
 Or, better still, acceptance.

 Aristotle said “We are what we repeatedly do.”
 I’m not big on quotes but I love this.
 We are what we repeatedly do.
 If we repeatedly write, we become a writer.
 If we repeatedly love, we are loving.
 If we repeatedly nourish ourselves we are nourished.